white-lab/protocols/protocols/tmt_aliquot.md

 2. Resuspend 5 mg label in 305 μL anhydrous acetonitrile.
 Vortex and spin / shake down.
 3. Aliquot into 10 x 30 μL aliquots.
 Save leftovers (~5 μL).
-4. Speed-vac to dryness (1-2 hours) and store at -80 °C in freezer box filled with dessicant (below plate reader).
+4. Speed-vac to dryness (1-2 hours) and store at -80°C in freezer box filled with dessicant (below plate reader).
 Place box in freezer bag with dessicant packs from kit.
-5. Mark lot # and date on sheet or -80 °C freezer.
+5. Mark lot # and date on sheet or -80°C freezer.
 6. Save vial labels and keep in TMT binder (Located in writing lab).

 Additional notes: